 Organizing And Storing Spices Hall of Fame: Part of Week 3 of the Organized Home Challenge

 One of the tasks in week 3 of the Organized Home Challenge was storing spices, and keeping them organized for use.
+(This is also one of the daily decluttering tasks.)

 There are both fancy ways to do this, using spice racks and specially made storage solutions, and those that you can do yourself at home with what you've already got.